 Apathetic students tend not to see the value of studying and learning.
 They find it challenging to invest time and effort to achieve good academic results.
 As a result, they rarely enjoy their time in school, and their opportunities later in life may be limited.

-How to help students understand their academic strengths
+How to help students understand their academic strengths?

 The real work begins after the students have identified their academic strengths and weaknesses.

+After identifying them you can work closely with the students to determine how these strengths and weaknesses may affect their academic progress and then build a plan to assist.
 By conducting an honest self-evaluation, students will be able to prioritize and plan their personal development plan.
 It is recommended that they concentrate on one area at a time.
 They should avoid focusing on developing all their strengths and weaknesses at the same time.

-Begin with a list, as previously stated above.
 You can ask students to start by making a list of their academic strengths, with their preferred strengths at the top.
 The list they developed will provide them with a clear understanding of their top strengths.

 Remind them that it’s easy to discount a particular skill when it doesn’t seem to relate to the present situation.
 But this isn’t always the case.
 With the list, they can easily recall their strengths even while working on a seemingly unrelated task.

-How to help students understand their academic weaknesses
+How to help students understand their academic weaknesses?

 Similar to listing their academic strengths, you can ask the students to document their academic weaknesses.
 A key point here is always to be honest and truthful when assessing their shortcomings.

 Assist them in understanding that their weaknesses will not prohibit them from achieving academic success.
 They are just minor hurdles that can be overcome with perseverance.
-Help them to understand that everyone has flaws and limitations.

 Academic strengths & weaknesses FAQ